 - Add more.

 Draw some more blackberry drupes using the same semicircles used in the previous step.
 Note that they point in opposite directions.

 - Draw sepals.

 Now you need to start drawing the sepals of the blackberries, which are located at the top.
 Note that they must be drawn with curved lines.
 The three sepals are slightly pointed at the ends and resemble almonds in shape.
 In the middle of each of them, draw a straight line going up from the berry and not reaching the end of the sepal.

-- Draw a stalk.
+- Draw the stalk.

 The blackberry is attached to the branch by its stalk.
 Draw two short, vertical, curved lines and connect together.

 For this berry, we used a natural dark purple color, and also painted over the sepals with light green and the stem with dark green.

 Your cute blackberry drawing is ready!
 Congratulations on this, and we are also looking forward to other drawing lessons.
 To get better at drawing, you need to practice more often.
 And in order to practice more regularly, you need to draw more often using our easy drawing lessons!